Restream/reindexer/readme.md

 	- `collate_ascii` - create case-insensitive string index works with ASCII.
 The field type must be a string.
 	- `collate_utf8` - create case-insensitive string index works with UTF8.
 The field type must be a string.
 	- `collate_custom=<ORDER>` - create custom order string index.
 The field type must be a string. `<ORDER>` is sequence of letters, which defines sort order.

+Fields with regular indexes are not nullable.
+Condition `is NULL` is supported only by `sparse` and `array` indexes.

 ### Nested Structs